m0sys/quanta-fitness-server/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1-blue.svg?cacheSeconds=2592000" />
 </p>

-> This is the server application for the [*quantum of utility*](https://github.com/mhd53/quanta-fitness).
+> This is the server application for the first *quantum of utility*.
 Soon to evolve into a *quanta of utility* to make it possible for any man to achieve his  **ultimate male body**.

 > Innovation is saying no to 1,000 things - and saying yes to ONE Thing. -- Moe & Steve 💡